hadronized/mind.nvim/README.md

-# mind.lua, a (very) small plugin for note taking workflows
+# mind.lua, a (very) small plugin for notetaking and task workflows

-This plugin provides a very simple plugin for note taking:
+This plugin provides a very simple plugin for note taking and task management:

+- Notes:
   - Create new notes by giving them a name.
   - Browse and jump to the notes by fuzzy searching them.
+- Journal:
+  - Access the daily journal easily.
+  - Browse and jump to the previous journal entries by fuzzy searching them.
+- Task managemente:
+  - Create new TODO, WIP or DONE tasks.
+  - Browse and jump categories of tasks (TODO, WIP and DONE).
+  - Move task between TODO, WIP an DONE category.

 ## Dependencies